tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 		.. image:: images/gettingstarted/AddingPrefabs2.png

 	.. note::
-		`MapTile` component is used in order to calculate intersections of objects on the grid without colliders, so if you don't need it, you can use default game objects.
+		:ref:`MapTile <maptile>` component is used in order to calculate intersections of objects on the grid without colliders, so if you don't need it, you can use default game objects.

 .. _category: